jenkinsci/jenkins/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] There is automated testing or an explanation as to why this change has no tests.
 - [ ] New public classes, fields, and methods are annotated with `@Restricted` or have `@since TODO` Javadocs, as appropriate.
 - [ ] New deprecations are annotated with `@Deprecated(since = "TODO")` or `@Deprecated(forRemoval = true, since = "TODO")`, if applicable.
-- [ ] New or substantially changed JavaScript is not defined inline and does not call `eval` to ease future introduction of Content Security Policy (CSP) directives (see [documentation](https://www.jenkins.io/doc/developer/security/csp/)).
+- [ ] UI changes do not introduce regressions when enforcing the current default rules of [Content Security Policy Plugin](https://plugins.jenkins.io/csp/).
+In particular, new or substantially changed JavaScript is not defined inline and does not call `eval` to ease future introduction of Content Security Policy (CSP) directives (see [documentation](https://www.jenkins.io/doc/developer/security/csp/)).
 - [ ] For dependency updates, there are links to external changelogs and, if possible, full differentials.
 - [ ] For new APIs and extension points, there is a link to at least one consumer.